-Health information is a product of HIM activities.
+Quality health information is a product of clinical, patient and HIM activities.
 It is comprised of all types of health data generated in the process of care delivery within an episode of care and assembled/presented/stored/exchanged in records that include documents/data quires/screens/readings, etc. (i.e., all that describes the episode of care).
 Relevant paper-based documents provided by patient, caregiver and/or clinicians during the episode of care can be scanned and become part of the record of the episode of care.

-An episode of care consists of various functions, e.g., registration, triage, assessment, testing, care plan, etc. The order of performing these functions is determined by the type of encounter and specified by organizational or jurisdictional policies.
+An episode of care consists of various functions, e.g., registration, triage, assessment, testing, care plan, registries, reporting, etc. The order of performing these functions is determined by the type of encounter and specified by organizational policies or jurisdictional law.

 Each of these functions is associated with capturing/producing/sharing/using specific information in the records.
 Table 6 shows the examples of episode of care’s functions and correspondent information.